 Who can use the IFRS for SMEs?

 The eligibility criterion is public accountability, not size.
-An entity without public accountability can use the IFRS for SMEs regardless of revenue, headcount, or asset base.
+An entity without public accountability can use IFRS for SMEs regardless of revenue or asset base.
 An entity has public accountability if its debt or equity instruments trade in a public market, or if it holds assets in a fiduciary capacity for a broad group of outsiders (banks, insurers, pension funds, broker-dealers).

-A subsidiary of a listed parent can use the IFRS for SMEs in its own separate financial statements, provided the subsidiary itself doesn’t have public accountability.
+A subsidiary of a listed parent can use the standard in its own separate financial statements (FS), provided the subsidiary itself doesn’t have public accountability.
 But that subsidiary’s figures must convert to full IFRS for the group consolidation.
 If you’re auditing both levels, you’re applying two different frameworks to the same underlying transactions.

 How the third edition changes the comparison

-In February 2025, the IASB issued the third edition of the IFRS for SMEs, effective for periods beginning on or after 1 January 2027.
+In February 2025, the IASB issued the third edition of the standard, effective for periods beginning on or after 1 January 2027.
 Early adoption is permitted.
 Minimising differences from full IFRS while keeping the standard simpler was the stated goal.

-Revenue recognition saw the largest alignment: Section 23 now follows the IFRS 15 five-step model (with simplifications).
-Financial instruments (Sections 11 and 12 merged, partial alignment with IFRS 9, IAS 39 option removed), business combinations (Section 19 aligned with IFRS 3, contingent consideration at fair value, acquisition costs expensed), and consolidated financial statements (control definition aligned with IFRS 10) also narrowed the gap.
+Revenue recognition saw the largest alignment.
+Section 23 now follows the IFRS 15 five-step model (with simplifications).
+Financial instruments also narrowed the gap (Sections 11 and 12 merged, partial alignment with IFRS 9 , IAS 39 option removed, and the measurement model simplified).
+Business combinations followed a similar path (Section 19 aligned with IFRS 3 , contingent consideration at fair value).
+The control definition for consolidated FS now aligns with IFRS 10 .

-One area the IASB chose not to align: IFRS 16 Leases.
-The IFRS for SMEs retains the IAS 17 operating/finance lease classification.
+One area the IASB chose not to align is IFRS 16 Leases.
+The standard retains the IAS 17 operating/finance lease classification.
 The IASB deferred this to the next review, which won’t happen before 2028 at the earliest.
 For the auditor, this means the lease accounting difference will persist for at least four more years.

 The decision framework: where does it matter on the file?

-Not every difference between the two frameworks produces a different number on the financial statements.
-Some differences are disclosure-only.
+Not every difference between the two frameworks produces a different number on the FS.
+Some are disclosure-only.
 Some are measurement differences that wash out over the life of the asset or liability.
-The differences that create audit risk are the ones that change recognition, measurement, or both, in a way that could produce a material misstatement if the wrong framework is applied.
+The differences that create audit risk are the ones that change recognition or measurement in a way that could produce a material misstatement if the wrong framework is applied.

 For a typical mid-tier non-financial SME client, the differences concentrate in four areas.
-Leases produce the largest balance sheet difference for any client with significant operating leases under IAS 17 that would be capitalised under IFRS 16.
-Financial instruments produce differences in impairment (incurred loss vs expected credit loss), classification, and hedge accounting.
+Leases produce the largest balance sheet difference for any client with significant operating leases under IAS 17 that would be capitalised under IFRS 16 .
+Financial instruments produce differences in impairment (incurred loss vs expected credit loss) and hedge accounting.
 Revenue produces differences in timing and allocation for contracts with multiple deliverables.
-Goodwill produces a permanent difference because the IFRS for SMEs requires amortisation while full IFRS requires annual impairment testing only.
+Goodwill produces a permanent difference because the standard requires amortisation while full IFRS requires annual impairment testing only.

-If the client has no material leases, simple receivables, straightforward product sales, and no goodwill, the two frameworks will produce nearly identical financial statements.
-The differences are concentrated, not pervasive.
+If the client has no material leases, simple receivables, straightforward product sales, and no goodwill, the two frameworks will produce nearly identical FS.

 Leases: the biggest remaining difference

-Under the IFRS for SMEs (Section 20), a lease is classified as operating or finance based on whether substantially all the risks and rewards of ownership transfer to the lessee.
+Under the standard (Section 20), a lease is classified as operating or finance based on whether substantially all the risks and rewards of ownership transfer to the lessee.
 This is the IAS 17 test.
 An operating lease stays off the balance sheet.
 Only the lease payments appear in profit or loss.

-Under full IFRS (IFRS 16), that distinction is gone for lessees.
-Every lease above the short-term and low-value thresholds produces a right-of-use asset and lease liability on the balance sheet.
+Under full IFRS ( IFRS 16 ), that distinction is gone for lessees.
+Every lease above the short-term and low-value thresholds produces a right-of-use (ROU) asset and lease liability on the balance sheet.
 The effect on a client with material property and vehicle leases can be significant.
-A logistics company with €500,000 in annual operating lease payments over a 5-year term would show approximately €2.2M in additional assets and liabilities under IFRS 16 (at a 4% discount rate) that simply don’t exist under the IFRS for SMEs.
+A logistics company with €500,000 in annual operating lease payments over a 5-year term would show approximately €2.2M in additional assets and liabilities under IFRS 16 (at a 4% discount rate) that simply don’t exist under IFRS for SMEs.

-When a client transitions from full IFRS to the IFRS for SMEs (or vice versa), the lease balances are the first area to recalculate.
-Going from IFRS 16 to SMEs means derecognising every right-of-use asset and lease liability for operating leases.
+When a client transitions from full IFRS to the standard (or vice versa), the lease balances are the first area to recalculate.
+Going from IFRS 16 to SMEs means derecognising every ROU asset and lease liability for operating leases.
 Going the other direction means capitalising them all.
+Transition date pain is real here.
+In our experience, the worst half-day on an SME takeover is the one where you realise the prior-year comparatives were prepared on a different framework than the current year and nobody wrote down which assumptions changed.

 Financial instruments: partial alignment with IFRS 9

-The third edition of the IFRS for SMEs merges the previous Sections 11 and 12 into a single financial instruments section.
-The classification and measurement principles now draw from IFRS 9, and the option to apply IAS 39 has been removed.
+The third edition merges the previous Sections 11 and 12 into a single financial instruments section.
+The classification and measurement principles now draw from IFRS 9 , and the option to apply IAS 39 has been removed.

 But the impairment model remains different.
 Full IFRS requires the IFRS 9 expected credit loss (ECL) model, which recognises losses based on forward-looking probability estimates from day one.
-The IFRS for SMEs retains an incurred loss model: losses are recognised only when objective evidence of impairment exists.
+The standard retains an incurred loss model, where losses are recognised only when objective evidence of impairment exists.
 For a client with a large trade receivables balance, this produces different provisions.
 The ECL model typically produces a higher provision because it captures losses that haven’t occurred yet but are statistically expected.

-Hedge accounting also remains simplified under the IFRS for SMEs.
+Hedge accounting also remains simplified under IFRS for SMEs.
 The full IFRS 9 hedge accounting model permits hedging a wider range of risk components and applies a broader set of qualifying criteria.
-The IFRS for SMEs restricts hedging to specific instruments and specific risks, which may mean some hedging relationships that qualify under full IFRS don’t qualify under the SMEs standard.
+The standard restricts hedging to specific instruments and specific risks, which may mean some hedging relationships that qualify under full IFRS don’t qualify here.

 For the auditor, the risk is applying full IFRS judgment to an SME engagement.
 If you’ve been testing ECL calculations on listed-entity engagements all week and then pick up an SME file, the instinct to request a forward-looking impairment model may be wrong.
 The incurred loss model is the correct framework.
-Document which model applies and why.
+It’s genuinely disorienting to switch mental models mid-week, and nobody talks about how easy it is to carry the wrong one into the next file.
+Document which model applies and why, then move on before the reviewer flags it as a missing procedure.

 Revenue: five-step model with simplifications

-The language is condensed and avoids some of the judgment-heavy application guidance in IFRS 15.
-Topics the IASB considered not relevant to most SMEs (licences of intellectual property, bill-and-hold arrangements, consignment arrangements) are omitted or addressed more briefly.
-Disclosure requirements are lighter than IFRS 15.113–129.
+The language is condensed and avoids some of the judgment-heavy application guidance in IFRS 15 .
+Topics the IASB considered not relevant to most SMEs (licences of intellectual property, bill-and-hold arrangements, consignment arrangements, repurchase agreements) are omitted or addressed more briefly.
+Disclosure requirements are lighter than IFRS 15.113 -129.

-Where differences can still appear: variable consideration.
-IFRS 15 has detailed application guidance on constraining variable consideration estimates (IFRS 15.56–58).
-The IFRS for SMEs includes the constraint concept but with less prescriptive guidance.
-A client that applies the IFRS for SMEs constraint differently than they would under full IFRS 15 could arrive at a different transaction price.
+Variable consideration is where differences can still appear.
+IFRS 15 has detailed application guidance on constraining variable consideration estimates ( IFRS 15.56 -58).
+The standard includes the constraint concept but with less prescriptive guidance.
+A client that applies the SMEs constraint differently than they would under full IFRS 15 could arrive at a different transaction price.

-The IFRS for SMEs requires goodwill to be amortised over its useful life.
+The standard requires goodwill to be amortised over its useful life.
 If the useful life cannot be reliably estimated, Section 19 of the third edition uses a 10-year default.
-Full IFRS (IAS 36 and IFRS 3) prohibits amortisation and requires annual impairment testing instead.
+Full IFRS ( IAS 36 and IFRS 3 ) prohibits amortisation and requires annual impairment testing instead.

 This is a permanent difference, not a timing difference.
-Under the IFRS for SMEs, goodwill decreases to zero over the amortisation period (absent impairment).
+Under the standard, goodwill decreases to zero over the amortisation period (absent impairment).
 Under full IFRS, goodwill sits at its original amount until an impairment test triggers a write-down.
 For clients with material acquisitions, the balance sheet and profit or loss will differ every year.

-• Investment property can be measured at fair value through profit or loss only if fair value can be determined without undue cost or effort; otherwise, cost applies
+Several other measurement differences affect the file.
+The standard permits only the cost model for property, plant, and equipment (no revaluation model).
+Borrowing costs can be expensed immediately because the standard doesn’t require capitalisation under IAS 23 .
+Development costs are also expensed, with no IAS 38 capitalisation option.
+Investment property can be measured at fair value through profit or loss only if fair value can be determined without undue cost or effort; otherwise, cost applies.

-For intangible assets, the IFRS for SMEs effectively prevents capitalising internally generated intangibles beyond development costs, and even those are expensed.
-A tech client that capitalises development costs under IAS 38 would expense them under the IFRS for SMEs.
+For intangible assets, the standard effectively prevents capitalising internally generated intangibles beyond development costs, and even those are expensed.
+A tech client that capitalises development costs under IAS 38 would expense them under IFRS for SMEs.
 If the client is transitioning frameworks, this is an adjustment.

 Worked example: Vermeer Vastgoed B.V.

-Client scenario: Vermeer Vastgoed B.V. is a Leiden-based property management company with €22M annual revenue.
-Vermeer has been reporting under full IFRS and is considering switching to the IFRS for SMEs (third edition) from 1 January 2027.
+Vermeer Vastgoed B.V. is a Leiden-based property management company with €22M annual revenue.
+Vermeer has been reporting under full IFRS and is considering switching to IFRS for SMEs (third edition) from 1 January 2027.
 Vermeer has no public accountability.
-Its balance sheet includes: 8 office leases classified as right-of-use assets under IFRS 16 (total ROU assets: €3.1M, lease liabilities: €3.2M), trade receivables of €4.8M with an IFRS 9 ECL provision of €185,000, goodwill of €1.4M from a 2022 acquisition (no impairment to date under IAS 36), and capitalised development costs of €290,000 for a proprietary tenant portal.
+Its balance sheet includes eight office leases classified as right-of-use assets under IFRS 16 (total ROU assets: €3.1M, lease liabilities: €3.2M), trade receivables of €4.8M with an IFRS 9 ECL provision of €185,000, goodwill of €1.4M from a 2022 acquisition (no impairment to date under IAS 36 ), and capitalised development costs of €290,000 for a proprietary tenant portal.

-All 8 office leases were classified as operating leases under IAS 17 prior to IFRS 16 adoption.
-Under the IFRS for SMEs, they revert to operating lease treatment.
-Derecognise €3.1M in right-of-use assets and €3.2M in lease liabilities.
-The €100,000 net difference (liability exceeding asset due to front-loaded interest under IFRS 16) adjusts retained earnings.
+All eight office leases were classified as operating leases under IAS 17 prior to IFRS 16 adoption.
+Under the standard, they revert to operating lease treatment.
+Derecognise €3.1M in ROU assets and €3.2M in lease liabilities.
+The €100,000 net difference (liability exceeding asset due to front-loaded interest under IFRS 16 ) adjusts retained earnings.

 4. Development costs

-Capitalised development costs of €290,000 for the tenant portal are expensed under the IFRS for SMEs.
+Capitalised development costs of €290,000 for the tenant portal are expensed under the standard.
 Derecognise the intangible asset.
 Retained earnings adjustment: −€290,000 (net of any amortisation already charged).

 Net impact on retained earnings: +€100,000 (leases) + €73,000 (receivables) − €875,000 (goodwill) − €290,000 (development costs) = −€992,000.